microsoft/SdnDiagnostics/.documentation/Test-SdnProviderAddressConnectivity.md

 ## PARAMETERS

 ### -ProviderAddress
-The IP address assigned to a hidden network adapter in a non-default network compartment
+The IP address assigned to a hidden network adapter in a non-default network compartment.

 ```yaml
 Type: String[]